-Susan is the parent of an exceptional individual, a psychiatric nurse specialist and practicing psychotherapist with many years of experience in the health care field and in health care education.
-She is utilizing her wealth of experience and knowledge to create innovative models of well-being for developmentally challenged individuals.
+Susan is the parent of an exceptional individual, a psychiatric nurse specialist and a practicing psychotherapist with many years of experience in the health care field and in health care education.
+She has a strong background in psychoanalytic psychiatry and interpersonal psychotherapy and is utilizing her wealth of experience and knowledge to create innovative models of well-being for developmentally challenged individuals.

-A former Fortune 500 Creative Operations executive, Lisa is a Professional Development Coach & Creative Operations Consultant.
-She also facilitates empowerment workshops designed to maximize individual and collective talent, based upon the core teachings of her co-authored book, What I Know to Be True.
-Her not-for-profit experience includes serving on the advisory board of Connecticut based buildOn.
+TEF Co-Founder.
+A former Fortune 500 Creative Operations executive with 20 years of experience in leadership and management, Lisa is a Professional Development Coach & Creative Operations Consultant.
+Her previous not-for-profit experience includes serving on the advisory board of Connecticut based buildOn.

 As a parent of a child with special needs, Elizabeth’s focus has been working for organizations that understand the importance of individualizing environments and experiences to address the needs and goals of every person.
-A position at Westchester Institute for Human Development in Valhalla, NY, was her first opportunity to assist families with the necessary tools to make informed choices for their young children with developmental delays and disabilities.
+Her work at Westchester Institute for Human Development in Valhalla, NY gave her the opportunity to assist families with the necessary tools to make informed choices for their young children with developmental delays and disabilities.

 Elizabeth’s 14 years at Arc Mid-Hudson, which provides support services to 1800 individuals and their families, gave her the opportunity to work across all departments including as a Direct Support Professional in the Residential and Day Habilitation departments.
 With this unique combination of life and work experiences, Elizabeth brings critical insights and perspectives to her role on the TEF board.